droosma/blog/content/post/exploring-opentelemetry/index.md

 ```

 And with that, everything should be ready.
 We just need to restart docker-compose and run the application again, this time visiting [http://localhost:5000/Log](http://localhost:5000/Log).
 Grafana should be available at [http://localhost:3000/explore](http://localhost:3000/explore).
 If you enter `{job="producer"}` into the query field, you should see the logs appear.

+As previously stated, my experience with Loki is limited.
+Therefore, if you detect any inaccuracies or oversights, feel free to reach out to me directly.

 ### Application Performance Monitoring